vim-scripts/vim-textobj-quote/README.markdown

   ```

 As expected all the quotes are straight ones.
 But with this plugin, the
-straight quotes are transformed into the appropriate typographic equivalent
+straight quotes are transformed into the typographic equivalent as you
-as you type:
+type:

   ```
   “It’s Dr. Evil.
 I didn’t spend six years in Evil Medical School to be called ‘mister,’